-The council will not consider postponements of contributions payable under the policy.
+The Council will not consider postponements of contributions payable under the policy.

-9. Other administrative matters
+8. Other administrative matters

-9.1.
-Reassessment and invoicing
+8.1 Reassessment and invoicing

-The LGA 2002 allows the council to assess applications (for consents and service connections) at various stages of the development process to determine the extent of any development contributions payable.
+The LGA allows the council to assess applications (for consents and service connections) at various stages of the development process to determine the extent of any development contributions payable.
 The council's policy is to undertake such assessments as early as possible.
-These assessments remain valid for 12 months, after which a reassessment must take place before an invoice can be generated.
-These reassessments take account of any changes to the policy since the last assessment.
+These assessments will be reassessed on I July each year, taking into account the rate of increase (if any) of the Producers Price Index since the development contribution was last set or increased, and any change of the number of HEUs since the original consent was granted for the respective development.
 An applicant can also request an invoice be generated at any time.
 If not requested by the applicant, an invoice will be issued at the earliest of:

-- an application for a certificate under section 224(c) of the RMA; or - an application for a Code Compliance Certificate under section 92 of the Building Act 2004; or - a request for service connection
+- an application for a certificate under section 224(c) of the RMA; or - an application for a Code Compliance Certificate under section 92 of the Building Act 2004: or - a grant of land use consent where the change in use triggers additional demand, but a section 224(c), code of compliance or additional service connection is not required. - a request for service connection

-9.2.
-Timing of payments
+8.2 Timing of payments